 Organizations are typically structured around individual functions with their own objectives and operations.
-This is particularly the case for procurement and finance, which often coexist as separate entities with dysfunctional integration points despite playing key roles in the procure-to-pay (P2P) process.
+This is particularly the case for procurement and finance, which often coexist as separate entities with dysfunctional integration points despite both playing key roles in the procure-to-pay (P2P) process.
 Leading enterprises are realizing that greater procurement and finance collaboration delivers business impact far beyond cost reduction.
 Here we outline the four levers that can unlock value from a fully integrated P2P process.

 The integrated approach – where is the value?

 Organizations that run procurement and finance as separate entities are leaving themselves open to costly inefficiencies in a number of areas.
-While procurement can focus on driving more for less from suppliers, finance is concerned about profitability and working capital.
+While procurement can focus on driving more value for lower cost from suppliers, finance is concerned about profitability and working capital.
 Aligning operational processes with business outcomes across sourcing, procurement, and payables creates the potential to deliver savings and generate business value.

-When procurement and finance work in silos, organizations have low awareness of their overall spend, which makes spend analysis, management, and control very difficult.
+Spend control: When procurement and finance work in silos, organizations decrease their awareness of their overall spend, which makes spend analysis, management, and control very difficult.
 This standalone approach also increases the proliferation of suppliers across the business, leads to poor vendor management, and hinders effective sourcing.

-Aligning procurement and finance can deliver significant value in tail-end spend management, which can account for 20% of a company's spend but 80% of all suppliers.
+Tail-end spend: Procurement and finance collaboration can deliver significant value in tail-end spend management, which can account for 20% of a company's spend but 80% of all suppliers.
 This can represent the majority of transactions for a large business, yet it often isn't categorized or analyzed in detail due to poor and inconsistent master data across the two functions.

-To pay suppliers to terms, finance and procurement need to align their PO and invoicing processes, and communications with suppliers.
+Payment on time: To pay suppliers to terms, finance and procurement need to align their purchase order and invoicing processes, as well as their communications with suppliers.
 Organizations often pay late because of PO overages, error-prone manual processes, or issues with goods receipts.
 Late payment can create cash-flow pressure for vendors and impact supplier relations and future contract negotiations.
 Businesses will also fail to capture early payment discounts if invoice processing takes too long.

 Harnessing the value of an integrated approach

-The value of integration is significant, but to realize the benefits companies must adopt the right levers ( figure 1) through their choice of operating model and technologies, metrics and governance, and data management.
+The value of greater procurement and finance collaboration is significant, but to realize the benefits companies must adopt the right levers through their choice of operating model and technologies, metrics and governance, and data management.

 1. Target operating model